Banking Online Banking

 Which credit card is best to use for international travel?

-The best credit card for international travel doesn't charge foreign transaction fees and offers other benefits like travel rewards and trip protection.
-There are some credit cards that even include Global Entry or TSA Precheck.
-The Chase Sapphire Preferred card is one of our favorite credit cards to use for international travel.
+The best credit card for international travel doesn't charge foreign transaction fees and offers other benefits, like travel rewards and trip protection.
+Some credit cards even include Global Entry or TSA Precheck.
+The Chase Sapphire Preferred card is one of our favorite cards for international travel.

 Bottom line

-Before you make a decision on what bank is best for you, think about how often you'll need cash, how much you'll transfer between currencies, and whether you'll need to wire money back home.
-You may also want a travel-friendly credit card to maximize rewards and minimize fees.
+Think about how often you'll need cash, how much you'll transfer between currencies, and whether you'll need to wire money back home.
 Your money should work for you, no matter where in the world you log in from.

 Learn More